lyssieth/Opportunity/Magic/Elements/README.md

 # Elements

-The main elements are described in this file, with some of the unique ones getting their own files.
+The main elements are described in this file, with some unique ones getting their own files.

 ## Affinities